Jantwi23/Jenkins-Repo/README.md

 2. Jenkins will automatically trigger the pipeline, initiating the deployment process.
 3. Monitor the pipeline's progress in the Jenkins dashboard and review any logs or notifications for updates.

-For examples and additional usage scenarios, refer to the [Usage Guide](docs/usage.md).

 ## Customization